-Each application is individually reviewed for eligibility then assessed for assignment of a priority.
-All applications for education assistance are considered according to their priority.
+Each application is individually reviewed for eligibility then assessed for assignment of a residency category and a priority.
+All applications for education assistance are considered according to their residency category and priority.

 The residency categories and priority system are designed to provide fair and equitable access to limited post secondary assistance funding.
-The following is an outline of the priority system.
+The following is an outline of the residency categories and the priority system.
 For more details contact your Post Secondary Funding Advisor.

 Residency Categories (effective April 1, 2015)

-Residency 1: A student who maintains permanent residency within a 100 km radius of the core of the Six Nations of the Grand River Territory (1670 Chiefswood Road – the corner of Chiefswood Rd. and 4th Line Rd., Ohsweken, Ontario, Canada.Students will now be required to submit documents to verify Residency along with all other documents required to complete their application for funding.*Our current Priority 6 will NOT be eligible under this Residency category.
+Residency 1: A student who maintains permanent residency within a 100 km radius of the core of the Six Nations of the Grand River Territory (1670 Chiefswood Road – the corner of Chiefswood Road and 4th Line Road, Ohsweken, Ontario Canada).

-Residency 2: A student who maintains permanent residency outside of the 100 km radius from the core of the Six Nations of the Grand River Territory (1670 Chiefswood Road – the corner of Chiefswood Rd and 45h Line Rd., Ohsweken, Ontario, Canada).
+Residency 2: A student who maintains permanent residency outside of the 100 km radius from the core of the Six Nations of the Grand River Territory (1670 Chiefswood Road – the corner of Chiefswood Road and 4th Line Road, Ohsweken, Ontario Canada).

 The current established Priority System will remain in effect under each of the Residency categories (with the exception of Priority 6 under Residency 1).